iamkirankumaryadav/NLP/Glossary.md

 ### **Machine Translation**
 - The process of automatically translating text from one language to another.
-- A field of AI that helps computer to understand the meaning of text in one language and generate equivalent in another language.
+- A field of AI that helps computers to understand the meaning of text in one language and generate an equivalent in another language.

 ### **How Does Machine Translation Work?**
 1. **Text Preprocessing:**